Uranium mining and the Navajo people: Church Rock uranium mill spill

 On July 16, 1979, the tailings pond at United Nuclear Corporation's uranium mill in Church Rock, New Mexico, breached its dam.
 More than 1,000 tons of radioactive mill waste and 93 million gallons of acidic, radioactive tailings solution and mine effluent flowed into the Puerco River, and contaminants traveled 80 mi downstream to Navajo County, Arizona.
 The flood backed up sewers, affected nearby aquifers and left stagnating, contaminated pools on the riverside.
+Professor and chair of the Department of Public Health and Sciences Health Net Inc., Dr. Doug Brugge explains that "residents in proximity to the mine site were almost entirely Navajo and relied on nearby Puerco River as a watering source for their livestock.
+In addition, local medicine men derived remedies from the native plants that grew along the riverbank, and children played in the river during hot summer months" (Brugge, "The Sequoyah Corporation Fuels Releases and the Church Rock Spill: Unpublicized Nuclear Releases in American Indian Communities").
+The affected aquifers were primarily used by the Navajo Nation which had severe impacts on their health and way of life.

 More radioactivity was released in the spill than in the Three Mile Island accident that occurred four months earlier.
 It has been reported as the largest radioactive accident in U.S. history.

 The state contingency plan relied on English-only notification of the largely Navajo public populace affected by the spill.
 Local residents did not learn immediately of the toxic danger.
 The locals were accustomed to using the riverside for recreation and herb gathering.
 Residents who waded in the acidic water went to the hospital complaining of burning feet and were misdiagnosed with heat stroke.
 Sheep and cattle died en masse.
-The Navajo Nation asked the governor of New Mexico to request disaster assistance from the US government and have the site declared a disaster area, but the governor refused.
-This limited the amount of disaster relief the Navajo Nation received.
+Brugge states that "In August 1979, the chairman of the Navajo Tribal Council's Emergency Sercives Coordinating Committee sent a telegram to the Governor of New Mexico requesting that he declared a state of emergency and that McKinley County be declared a disaster area.
+The request was denied.
+It was the first of many denials for assistance, which resulted in significant downplay of a nuclear release" (Brugge, "The Sequoya Corporation Fuels Release and the Church Rock Spill: Unpublicized Nuclear Releases in American Indian Communities").This further limited the amount of disaster relief the Navajo Nation received.

 For nearly two years, the state and federal government trucked in water to the reservation, but ended the program in 1981.
 Farmers had little choice but to resume use of the river for watering livestock and crops.